 This Cited reference searching workshop is aimed at postgraduate researchers and academic staff.
 Cited reference searching is a technique that will help you locate additional articles for your research.
 Previously published articles relevant to your research appear in the list of references at the end of a journal article.
 A cited reference search, however, brings you forward in time to identify more recent articles which cite the original article that you located.
 This hands-on workshop will take you through the process of carrying out a cited reference search on appropriate databases..

-See upcoming workshops on our calendar below and the full list of upcoming dates and times on our EventBrite page.
+See upcoming workshops and the full list of upcoming dates and times on our events and workshops page.

-Please contact your librarian if you would like information on bespoke sessions
+Please contact your Subject Librarian if you would like information on bespoke sessions